 - Follow the steps to create a new transit card on your iPhone.

 The iOS 13 Suica setup is exactly like the current Beijing/Shanghai transit card setup with one big difference: you use your Apple Pay credit/debit cards to add money to Suica, it’s open ended.
 China transit virtual cards require an Apple Pay China UnionPay credit/debit card, it’s not inbound friendly.

-The Suica setup will be inbound friendly, as will Apple Pay Octopus which is also due to launch with iOS 13.
+The Suica setup is inbound friendly, as Apple Pay Octopus will be when it launches with iOS 13.
 JR East has streamlined and beefed up the Mobile Suica system to accommodate the addition of what will doubtlessly be many virtual Suica cards.
 It appears that all new Suica cards created in iOS 13 Wallet are the ‘My Suica’ variety, this means they are registered in the Mobile Suica system and you can create more than one.

 Creating virtual ‘My Suica’ used to require a Mobile Suica account and Suica App, but if this is no longer the case it suggests that all Apple Pay users adding virtual Suica in iOS 13 Wallet are now registered Mobile Suica users….at least from the backend system operations point of view.
-I suspect we’ll be getting details from JR East, and a new version of Suica App shortly after the Apple Event on September 10.
+I suspect we’ll be getting details from JR East, and a new version of Suica App at some point.